FairgateLabs/bitvmx-hackathon-games/frontend/README.md

 # BitVMX Hackathon frontend

-This a web application designed for playing various games, such as "Add Numbers" and Tic Tac Toe.
+This a web application designed for playing various games, such as "Add Numbers".
 This application is developed using Next.js.

 ## Prerequisites